willhall88/CV/README.md

 __Research and Development Technician__ |   _February 2012 &mdash; March 2014_

- - Part of the Innovations team, involved in testing and analysis of new and existing products.
+ - Part of the Innovations team, involved in testing and analysis of new and existing products
- - Extensive testing and benchmarking of Linpac and competitor products for Project Life, a project aimed at improving product strength whilst also reducing material used for a more eco-friendly and cost effective food tray.
+ - Extensive testing and benchmarking of Linpac and competitor products for Project Life, a project aimed at improving product strength whilst also reducing material used for a more eco-friendly and cost effective food tray
- - Created, edited and updated a product database for all tools and products used across the whole company.
+ - Created, edited and updated a product database for all tools and products used across the whole company
  - Constructed a carbon footprint model for trays produced at the UK site.
-Extended this to cover the carbon footprint for trays produced across each site in Linpac group.
+Extended this to cover the carbon footprint for trays produced across each site in Linpac group
- - Wrote and edited standard operating procedures for new or existing tests.
+ - Wrote and edited standard operating procedures for new or existing tests
- - Use of Minitab for data analysis.
+ - Use of Minitab for data analysis

 ###Anchor
 __Business Support Administrator__  |   _September 2010 &mdash; July 2011_

- - Part of a large funding project.
+ - Part of a large funding project
- - Received applications and discussed the applications with the relevant people.
+ - Received applications and discussed the applications with the relevant people
- - Placing orders.
+ - Placing orders
- - Edited and updated databases and files.
+ - Edited and updated databases and files
- - Handled telephone enquiries.
+ - Handled telephone enquiries
- - Produced posters and leaflets.
+ - Produced posters and leaflets
- - Extensive use of Microsoft Office packages including Word and Excel.
+ - Extensive use of Microsoft Office packages including Word and Excel

 ###Durham University
 __Administrator__   |   _September 2008 &mdash; July 2009_

- - Edited and updated databases and files.
+ - Edited and updated databases and files
- - Processed large numbers of student records and student assignments onto the university database.
+ - Processed large numbers of student records and student assignments onto the university database
- - Resolved telephone and face-to-face enquiries from students and university staff.
+ - Resolved telephone and face-to-face enquiries from students and university staff
- - Produced posters and leaflets for University marketing.
+ - Produced posters and leaflets for University marketing
- - Accepted student assignments.
+ - Accepted student assignments
- - Extensive use of Microsoft Office packages including Word and Excel.
+ - Extensive use of Microsoft Office packages including Word and Excel
- - Inducted large number of students onto the university database.
+ - Inducted large number of students onto the university database
- - This was an ongoing temporary role whilst still studying at Durham.
+ - This was an ongoing temporary role whilst still studying at Durham

 ###Daletech Electronics
 __Component Production__    |   _March 2009 &mdash; April 2009_

- - Soldered components.
+ - Soldered components
- - Assembled electronic packages and frames for printed circuit boards.
+ - Assembled electronic packages and frames for printed circuit boards
- - Tested printed circuit boards.
+ - Tested printed circuit boards
- - Produced both surface mount and through hole printed circuit boards.
+ - Produced both surface mount and through hole printed circuit boards
- - Temporary role whilst studying.
+ - Temporary role whilst studying

 Interests and Activites
 -----------------------